Leica Noctivid 10x42 Review

-|Pros||Excellent clarity and brightness, great construction quality||Incredible clarity, brightness, comfort, and construction quality||Very clear and bright, easy to adjust, comfortable and quality||Good clarity and brightness, smooth focus knob||Inexpensive, good clarity and brightness|
+|Pros||Excellent clarity and brightness, great construction quality||Incredible clarity, brightness, comfort, and construction quality||Very clear and bright, easy to adjust, comfortable, high-quality construction||Good clarity and brightness, smooth focus knob||Inexpensive, good clarity and brightness|

-|Cons||Very expensive, not quite as comfortable as other high-end models||Prohibitively expensive||On the expensive side||Mediocre close focus range, mediocre field of view||Average construction quality, mediocre low-light performance|
+|Cons||Very expensive, not quite as comfortable as other high-end models||Prohibitively expensive||A bit heavy for the backcountry||Mediocre close focus range, mediocre field of view||Average construction quality, mediocre low-light performance|

-|Bottom Line||High end binoculars that live up to their pedigree, but have some downsides compared to other high-end models||One of the best all around models that we tested, but they also carry a high price tag||This model is our first choice and offers just about the best clarity and brightness you can get from a binocular without a quadruple-digit price tag||The best pair of binoculars for the price, these offer a smooth focus knob and decent brightness and clarity||The most budget-friendly option we've found that offers a good introduction to birdwatching|
+|Bottom Line||High-end binoculars that live up to their pedigree, but have some downsides compared to other top of the line models||One of the best all-around models that we tested, but they also carry a high price tag||This model is our first choice and offers just about the best clarity and brightness you can get from a binocular without a quadruple-digit price tag||These perform well for the price, offering a smooth focus knob and decent brightness and clarity||The most budget-friendly option we've found that offers a good introduction to birdwatching|

-|Rating Categories||Leica Noctivid 10x42||Swarovski EL 8.5x42||Vortex Viper HD 8x42||Nikon Monarch 5 8x42||Celestron Nature DX...|
+|Rating Categories||Leica Noctivid 10x42||Swarovski EL 8.5x42||Vortex Viper HD 8x42||Nikon Monarch M5 8x42||Celestron Nature DX...|

-|Ease Of Adjustment (15%)|
+|Ease of Adjustment (5%)|

-|Close Focus Range (7.5%)|
+|Close Focus Range (5%)|

-|Specs||Leica Noctivid 10x42||Swarovski EL 8.5x42||Vortex Viper HD 8x42||Nikon Monarch 5 8x42||Celestron Nature DX...|
+|Specs||Leica Noctivid 10x42||Swarovski EL 8.5x42||Vortex Viper HD 8x42||Nikon Monarch M5 8x42||Celestron Nature DX...|

 |Multi - Coating||FMC||FMC||FMC||FMC||FMC|

-|Size (length x width)||5.9 x 2.7 in||6.3 x 4.8 in||5.8 x 5.3 in||5.7 x 5.1 in||5.3 x 4.9 in|
+|Measured Size (Length x Width)||5.9 x 2.7 in||6.3 x 4.8 in||5.6 x 4.9 in||5.7 x 5.1 in||5.3 x 4.9 in|

 Our Analysis and Test Results

-While the Leica Noctivid 10x42 was one of the top scoring pairs of binoculars we tested, it fell slightly behind the other two high-end models.
+While the Leica Noctivid 10x42 was one of the top-scoring pairs of binoculars we tested, it fell slightly behind the other two high-end models.